MAIF/otoroshi/manual.next/src/main/paradox/getting-started.md

 }
 ```

-Well done, you have secured your api with an apikeys system with limited call quotas.
+Well done, you have secured your first api with the apikeys system with limited call quotas.

 ## Secure your web app in 5 minutes with an authentication

-Create an authentication module to protect your service.
+Create an in-memory authentication module, with one registered user, to protect your service.

 ```sh
 curl -X POST http://otoroshi-api.oto.tools:8080/api/auths \